 Art Born from Ruin | The Emotional Abstractions of Karina Gentinetta

-Karina Gentinetta’s journey to becoming a celebrated abstract artist was far from linear—but every step shaped the emotional force behind her work.
-Born in Buenos Aires, Argentina, Gentinetta immigrated to New Orleans with her family at age 11.
-The daughter of devoted parents determined to see her succeed, she earned honors degrees from Tulane University and Tulane Law School, embarking on a 13-year career as a corporate litigator.
-But in 2005, Hurricane Katrina destroyed her home—marking a turning point that would lead her to choose a different kind of rebuilding: one rooted in art.
+The Karina Gentinetta abstract art journey to becoming a celebrated abstract artist was far from linear—yet every chapter shaped the emotional intensity behind her work.
+Born in Buenos Aires, Argentina, she immigrated to New Orleans at age 11.
+As the daughter of devoted parents determined to see her succeed, she earned honors degrees from Tulane University and Tulane Law School, ultimately building a 13-year career as a corporate litigator.
+However, in 2005, Hurricane Katrina destroyed her home.
+That moment became a profound turning point, prompting her to pursue a different kind of rebuilding—one rooted in art rather than law.

-What began as a design venture soon led to painting, when Gentinetta was encouraged to add large-scale modern works to her showroom displays.
-Her first canvas sold for ten times what she expected.
-Drawing inspiration from Cy Twombly and Franz Kline, her early works—often executed in black and white using house paint, plaster, and varnish—channeled the fractured beauty of a city and a life transformed.
-Her compositions soon evolved to include color, expressive gestures, scribbles, and mathematical markings—each piece a layered expression of spontaneity, control, vulnerability, and resilience.
+Initially, Gentinetta entered the creative world through design.
+Soon after, she began adding large-scale modern paintings to her showroom displays.
+Unexpectedly, her first canvas sold for ten times what she anticipated.
+Encouraged by that response, she deepened her commitment to painting.
+Drawing inspiration from Cy Twombly and Franz Kline, her early works—often rendered in black and white using house paint, plaster, and varnish—captured the fractured beauty of a city and a life transformed.
+Over time, her compositions evolved.
+Color entered the surface.
+Expressive gestures, scribbles, and mathematical markings emerged.
+Consequently, each piece became a layered dialogue between spontaneity and structure, vulnerability and control.

 The Logic of Beauty | The Emotion of Form